shah-deep/CompanyScrapper/Scrapper/README.md

 **How it works:**
 1. Loads URLs from the input file (e.g., `abc.txt`)
 2. Creates a separate subpage file (e.g., `abc_subpage.txt`) for discovered URLs
-3. Processes each URL and discovers subpages
+3. Processes each URL and discovers subpages using multiprocessing
 4. Identifies new URLs not in the original file
 5. Appends new URLs to the original file
 6. Repeats the process for new URLs until no new links are found